George Rapp

-John George Rapp (Johann Georg Rapp; November 1, 1757 – August 7, 1847) was the founder of the religious sect called the Harmony Society and a number of associated communes.
+John George Rapp (Johann Georg Rapp; November 1, 1757 – August 7, 1847) was the founder of the religious sect called the Harmony Society and associated communes.

 Born in Iptingen, Germany, Rapp became inspired by the philosophies of Jakob Böhme, Philipp Jakob Spener, and Emanuel Swedenborg, among others.
-In the 1780s, George Rapp began preaching and soon started to gather a group of his own followers.
+In the 1780s, Rapp began preaching and gathering a group of followers.
 His group officially split with the Lutheran Church in 1785 and was promptly banned from meeting.
 The persecution that Rapp and his followers experienced caused them to leave Germany and come to the United States in 1803.
-Rapp was a Pietist, and a number of his beliefs were shared by the Anabaptists, as well as groups such as the Shakers.
+Rapp was a pietist, and many of his beliefs were shared by the Anabaptists and Shakers.